I have a spoiler alert… What I’ll be sharing with you about ADHD, steps a little bit aside of what you may have been reading, or even feeling.

 I did great for twenty years!
 But then, I had to moved away from the mountains and the sea where I ran and lost most of my milk teeth; I stopped doing sports; I started drinking and doing cocaine… I gained a lot of weight; an abusive relationship even got in middle of all of it, and my soul got ill; I started failing in life and, therefore, feeling the so-called ADHD symptoms.

 I pushed myself so hard that my brain took off in 2017; I believe it said something like “I took you as far as I could!
 I’m out!”
-I call it my “brain collapse.”
-Thinking I had early Alzheimer’s I went to a neurologist and visit different psychiatrists, until I discovered I had ADHD.
+I call this: my “brain collapse.”
+Thinking I had early Alzheimer’s I went to a neurologist and visit different psychiatrists, until I was properly diagnosed with ADHD.

 When I was diagnosed with ADHD as an adult that era of “collecting stories” ended; and the one of the Final Draft began.

-I did great when I kept a balance between my brain, body and mind; and I failed when I didn’t.
+I did great as long as I kept a balance between my brain, body and mind; and I failed when I didn’t.
 But above all, I’m still here because I had a purpose; because I listened to my inner voice telling me how wonderful life is and how gorgeous our journeys can be if we believe… in ourselves, in our dreams, in God if you wish.

 This is my journey.